HewlettPackard/shs-docs/docs/portal/developer-portal/install/post_install_tasks.md

 See the Examples section, 'Host `sysctl` configuration', for details about the suggested sysctl values and the rationale behind the settings.

-An example of how to integrate these settings into the host OS, or host OS image is given below.
+The following is an example of how to integrate these settings into the host OS, or host OS image.

 Create a link from the example sysctl configuration to the local host's `/usr/lib/sysctl.d` site customizations directory: